HalavicH/stalker-localization-toolbox/README.md

 IDE/text editor, git to this encoding by default
-2. A lot of functionality here (like autotranslation) may sometimes introduce breaking changes like missing/broken placeholder, etc, so it's hardly recommended to make rig repository out of your mod, and commit changes before each script use (or at least commit often)
+2. A lot of functionality here (like autotranslation) may sometimes introduce breaking changes like missing/broken placeholder, etc, so it's hardly recommended to make git repository out of your mod, and commit changes before each script use (or at least commit often)

 ## Module Installation